Contact Info

 Check Out Memo (COM)

-Mandatory filing immediately upon termination, transfer, or medical rejection — delays are non-compliant with Immigration Malaysia procedures.
+File immediately upon termination, transfer, or medical rejection — delays are non-compliant.

 Pre-Recruitment Approvals